jiajoo-alt/Hackathon_2/README.md

 ## How to play the game
 1. Launch the game and enter the main menu.
 2. In the menu, the player will have options to choose from.
-   - **New Game**：Start a new game.
+   - **New Game**: Start a new game.
-   - **Continue**： Resume the game from where the player left off last time without losing any of their accomplishments.
+   - **Continue**: Resume the game from where the player left off last time without losing any of their accomplishments.
-   - **Exit**： Exit the game and close the game entirely.
+   - **Exit**: Exit the game and close the game entirely.
 3. Game starts, the player selects the **desired dishes** from the menu and **specify the quantity** required to fulfill the level's requirements.
 4. Once players have made their selection, the game will provide a list of ingredients needed for the chosen dishes.
 5. Player needs to enter the **correct sequence** of ingredients in order to successfully prepare the dishes